vihaan-goyal/PetLife/README.md

-# Virtual Pet Adventure
+# PetLife

 ## Overview

-Virtual Pet Adventure is a Java-based interactive program that simulates caring for a digital pet while managing the financial responsibilities of pet ownership.
+PetLife is a Java-based interactive program that simulates caring for a digital pet while managing the financial responsibilities of pet ownership.

 The game combines a **2D exploration environment** with a **virtual pet care system** where players complete tasks, earn money, purchase supplies, and improve their pet’s wellbeing.